LucaGatt22/PArL-Compiler/README.md

 〈VariableDeclSuffix〉in eBNF is wrong.
 It should have brackets before `=` and after `〈VariableDeclArray〉` for clarity.
  - Arranged 〈VariableDeclSuffix〉 to suit the example `let list_of_integers : int[] = [23, 54, 3, 65, 99, 120, 34, 21];`

- Order (BIDMAS) should be accepted although not tested due to the structure of the eBNF given where:
+Order (BIDMAS) should be accepted, although not tested due to the structure of the eBNF given, where there are:
-    there are different kinds of operators in the eBNF such as relationalOperator (relationalOp)
+ - different kinds of operators in the eBNF such as relationalOperator (relationalOp)
+ - `()` via the `SubExpr` node and non-terminal